You will need to login first in order to enroll or view an activity. Login Here

 This activity was planned by and for the healthcare team, and learners will receive 1.25 Interprofessional Continuing Education (IPCE) credit for learning and change.

 As a Jointly Accredited Organization, University of Nebraska Medical Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 Social workers completing this course receive 1.25 clinical continuing.
+The content level of this activity is advanced.

 Supported by an educational grant from Takeda Pharmaceuticals U.S.A., Inc.